sungsoo/sungsoo.github.io/_posts/2017-04-01-the-review-process-for-nips-2016.md

 ----------------

 In the end, we received 13,674 reviews from 3242 reviewers.
-On average, each reviewer provided 4.05 reviews, and each paper was reviewed 5.97
+On average, each reviewer provided 4.05 reviews, and *each paper was reviewed 5.97 times*:
-times:

 ![review numbers](http://www.tml.cs.uni-tuebingen.de/team/luxburg/misc/nips2016/NIPS_plots/reviews.png)